Craft Beer Made Here

-We currently have 10 taps pouring and occasionally have food vendors offering tasty treats.
+We have upwards of 14 different beers on tap and occasionally have food vendors offering a variety of different food options.
 On days where food isn’t being served at the taproom, guests are welcome to bring in their own food.
 Our goal is for you to be comfortable during your time with us!
-That's why we're open seven days a week.
 When you're ready for CODE, we're ready for you.

 BB BROWN ALE

 American-style brown ale that's easy-going without being boring.
 Toffee and caramel upfront with a light chocolate roast finish.
 It's a tasty beer that drinks lighter than its color would suggest.

 German-style Kolsch with the addition of locally harvested honey from rooftop hives kept atop the Cornhusker Hotel.
 Light sweet malt with soft fruity yeast esters and a dry finish

 Wheat-based sour ale using lactobacillus and fruited with lots of blueberry and lemon.
 It's alluring color draws you in while the fruit-forward tartness and light finish keeps you coming back for more.

 Go to the dark side with our robust porter.
 Dark and roasty with hints of coffee and chocolate, our porter carries some heft with a firm bitterness and full body.

 American-style wheat beer dry-hopped with Citra and Cashmere hops.
 Bright citrus dry hop aroma, followed by a light bready malted wheat character.

 Bready and biscuity malt with a touch of caramel up front, followed by a touch of a floral hop note and nice English yeast character.
 Very smooth and lovely.